Even if the Turkish economy

 is taken by the management of the company during a general meeting, a liquidator

 must be appointed to represent the company during the process.
-The name and its details, along with the decision of liquidation
+Certain information about the company must be submitted to the Trade Register

 and the name of the company is permanently deleted from it; our lawyers

 can offer you assistance in this sense.
 The liquidator is required to appoint a third party who must keep the company’s documents for at least 10 years.
 The name and the address of that person must be mentioned in the application sent to the Turkish Trade Registry

 The liquidation of an insolvent company in Turkey

 when running into financial difficulties which no longer allows them to generate profits.
 This is the first stage in the liquidation procedure